JohannesVC/news_recs/README.md

-# NER-enabled news recommendations
+# Tranformer-based cold start news recommendations

-This repository documents one of my course works for my Masters in Data Science at University of London.
+This repository documents the thesis for my Masters in Data Science at University of London.
+The subject is cold start news recommendations.

 For this I am grateful to use https://newscatcherapi.com/